 Appointed by the Scottish Government to advise on the development of an Islamic Finance Strategy for Scotland, including encouragement of foreign direct investment and international trade, sukuk funding for infrastructure, Islamic funds industry and promoting Islamic retail banking

 Appointed by Jersey Finance to develop methodologies to attract potential Islamic financial investors and specific Islamic products

-Worked with FSDA and Kenyan Capital Markets Authority to undertake and Islamic finance market assessment and produce a road map for developing Islamic finance in Kenya
+Worked with Financial Sector Deepening Africa and Kenyan Capital Markets Authority to undertake an Islamic finance market assessment and produce a road map for developing Islamic finance in Kenya

 Developed a market leading waqf based asset allocation strategy for Europe’s largest Islamic charity

 Reviewed Islamic mortgage structure for a development body in Afghanistan